Bilateral Endoprosthetic Surgery of Hip and Knee

 - very natural feeling of movement

-Especially in cases of bilateral, symmetrical osteoarthritis, this can be an excellent solution – if the indication is correct.
+Especially in bilateral, symmetric arthritis this can be an excellent solution – when the indication is appropriate.

 Safety through experience: Why the expertise of the surgeon is crucial